DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 ### Prerequisites

 You need Python 3.x to run the following code.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
-Python needs to be first installed then SciPy, Beautiful Soup or the Jupyter Notebook in whichever order as they require Python to be installed at first.
+Python needs to be first installed then SciPy, Beautiful Soup or the Jupyter Notebook in whichever order, as they require Python to be installed.

 In Ubuntu, Mint and Debian you can install Python 3 like this: